MultiSafepay/docs/content/faq/refunds/refund-period-payment-methods.md

 read_more: '.'
 ---

-The maximum _refund period_ differs per payment method.
+The _refund period_ differs per payment method.
 The refund period is defined by the maximum number of days by which you can refund a customer for a single order.
 In the table below, the refund period per payment method is defined:

 | Payment method   | Refund period  |
 | --------- | ------------------------ |